- Availability: Available now

 Lares Trek to Machu Picchu 4D/3N

-The Lares Trek is an excellent alternative to the Classic Inca Trail; for hikers who would like to run away from the crowds and hike in an area that almost changed nothing in the last 500 years.
+Lares Trek is an excellent alternative to the Classic Inca Trail.
+This wonderful region is ideal for hikers, who wish to escape the crowds and hike in an area that has changed almost nothing in the last 500 years.

 Highlights of our Lares trek

 We wish to create a lifetime experience for you.
 So we carefully and in detail planned every aspect of this 4 day trek to Machu Picchu.

 We provide highlights that other travel agencies does not provide: